-The Royal Naval Minewarfare & Clearance Diving Officers' Association (MCDOA) was founded in 1991 by the incumbent RN Superintendent of Diving Cdr David Sandiford RN (subsequently elected as its first Chairman) and Lt Cdr Rob Hoole RN (subsequently elected as its first Secretary) primarily to formalise previously ad hoc arrangements for gatherings and the exchange of information.
-The Association currently has over 330 members worldwide including two thirds of all eligible officers serving in the Royal Navy.
+The Royal Naval Minewarfare & Clearance Diving Officers' Association (MCDOA) was founded by the incumbent RN Superintendent of Diving Cdr David Sandiford RN (subsequently elected as its first Chairman) and Lt Cdr Rob Hoole RN (subsequently elected as its first Secretary).
+It was launched at an inaugural meeting held in HMS Nelson (Gunwharf), the renamed site of HMS Vernon, on 3 April 1992.
+The primary objective was to formalise previously ad hoc arrangements for gatherings and the exchange of information.
+Soon after its formation, the Association had over 330 members worldwide including two thirds of all eligible officers serving in the Royal Navy.

 The aim of the Association is to perpetuate the "Esprit de Corps" of Royal Naval and certain other Minewarfare and Clearance Diving Officers for their mutual benefit through the frequent exchange of information and regular meetings on both a formal and social basis.